Prepare for 2024 High Tides

 During a King Tide event:

 - Do not drive through flooded areas.
-Turn around and find an alternate safe route to minimize damage to your vehicle and surrounding property.
+Turn around and find an alternate route to stay safe and minimize damage to your vehicle and surrounding property.

 - If you must drive through tidal floodwater, rinse the undercarriage of your vehicle to remove any saltwater and minimize corrosive damage.